wp-plugins/postman-smtp/readme.txt

 = 1.2 =
 Support for Sender Name and the Reply-To header.

-= 1.1.1 =
-Fixed bug that prevents Contact Form 7 from sending mail

 = 1.1 =
 Support for international characters and multipart/mime mail

 = 1.0 =
 Major overhaul of the UI including a Setup Wizard and a TCP Port Tester!

-= 0.2.7 =
-A bug in PostmanWpMail prevents all mail from going out.
-PLEASE UPGRADE!

-= 0.2.6 =
-Fixed the hyperlink in the message that displays when the plugin is not configured (just installed).

-= 0.2.5 =
-Please note that the Postman Redirect URI has changed.
-If you are upgrading, you MUST update the Client ID Redirect URI in the Google Developer Console, or create a new Client ID altogether.
-Attempting to re-authorize a Client ID created for an earlier version of Postman WILL FAIL with "Error: redirect_uri_mismatch".

-= 0.2.4 =
-Fixed problem installing on servers where the plugin directory is a symbolic link.

-= 0.2.1 =
-Fixed a small error that leaves the user on a blank screen after sending a test message.

-= 0.2 =
-A variety of bug fixes and enhancements.

 = 0.1 =
 The first version.
 Yay!